Golden Globes: '1917' wins top film prize | DW | 06.01.2020

 Best actor in a musical or comedy went to Taron Egerton for his portrayal of British pop singer Elton John in Rocketman, while Awkwafina won the best actress prize in the same category for her performance in Chinese-American family drama The Farewell.

-In the TV category, HBO hit Succession won best drama, while British comedy Fleabag won overall top comedy honors and the best comedy actress prize for Phoebe Waller-Bridge.
+In the TV category, HBO hit Succession won best drama, while British series Fleabag won top comedy honors and the best comedy actress prize for Phoebe Waller-Bridge.

 Oscars predictor?